AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-models.md

 >[!CAUTION]
 >
->When manually updating data type Property Names, note that names must contain only Latin characters, numerical digits and underscore "_" as special character.
+>When manually updating the **Property Name**, note that names must contain only Latin characters, numerical digits and underscore "_" as special character.
 >
 >If models created in earlier versions of AEM contain illegal characters, please remove or update those characters.